Can My Cat See Ghosts?

 To get to the bottom of this burning question, The Dodo spoke to Dr. Rachel Barrack — a veterinarian at Animal Acupuncture in New York City.

-"When cats appear to be staring into space, they may actually be detecting subtle motion, as their vision is much more acute than ours," veterinarian Rachel Barrack, of Animal Acupuncture, told The Dodo.
+"When cats appear to be staring into space, they may actually be detecting subtle motion, as their vision is much more acute than ours," Dr. Barrack said.

-A 2014 study suggested that both cats and dogs see some spectrums of light that we don't, like ultraviolet (UV) light.
-But the reason dogs don't seem to go quite as nuts for apparently nothing at all can be explained by the natural personalities of cats, according to Barrack.
+In fact, a 2014 study suggested that both cats and dogs see some spectrums of light that we don't — like ultraviolet (UV) light.

-"Cats, unlike dogs or other animals, are more curious by nature," Barrack said.
+"Cats — unlike dogs or other animals — are more curious by nature," Dr. Barrack said.
 "This could explain their sometimes erratic behavior."

-Armour sometimes observes her own cats watching something on - or "seemingly beyond" - a blank wall or dark corner.
-"Not only are they capable of seeing and hearing things that I cannot, they have marvelous brains that work in ways that we don't fully understand," Armour said.
-"When a cat is watching something that doesn't seem to be there, or if they call out to us about this perceived presence, we should respect that not only are they trying to figure this something out, but they're wondering if the situation is safe."
+"Not only are they capable of seeing and hearing things that we can’t — they have marvelous brains that work in ways we don't fully understand," Armour said.
+"When a cat is watching something that doesn't seem to be there — or if they call out to us about this perceived presence — we should respect that not only are they trying to figure this something out — but they're wondering if the situation is safe."

-Armour suggests trying to investigate the situation with them, as a fun bonding activity.
-"Shine a flashlight into that dark corner, press your ear against the wall to hear what they're hearing," she said.
+To help your cat feel at ease when they start to worry about whatever it is they’re seeing, Armour suggests trying to investigate the situation with them as a fun bonding activity.
+"Shine a flashlight into that dark corner or press your ear against the wall to hear what they're hearing," she said.